How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • Semprex.

 Doctors consider Suprastin and Tavegil to be a universal remedy, as they quickly relieve symptoms.
-The negative side is the feeling of drowsiness that occurs in patients due to CNS depression by the drug.
-Corticosteroids are used in the absence of dynamics in treatment.
+Negative side is a feeling of drowsiness that occurs in patients due to depression of the central nervous system by the drug.
+Corticosteroids are used when there is no progress in treatment.

-These are hormonal drugs and therefore require an exact dosage:
+This hormonal agents and therefore require precise dosage:

 • Metipred;